 Students cannot learn if they are not in school.
 California schools no longer receive funding for students who are sick or "excused."
 It is essential that your child attend school whenever possible - even if it is just for part of the day.
 Satisfactory explanation from the parent or guardian is required for the absence of a student for all or any part of the school day.
 The explanation may be given in person, by telephone, or in writing.

-> 24 hour Attendance Reporting Line!
-Call 474-3350, press 3 or ext.
-3975 to excuse an absence by phone.
-Leave the student's name, dates/periods of absence, reason for absence, your name and contact number.
+24 hour Attendance Reporting Line!
+Call 474-3350, press 1 or stay on the line to excuse an absence by phone.
+Leave the student's name, dates/periods of absence, reason for absence, and your name.
 If you need to speak directly with someone in the Attendance Office, please call ext.
 3970

-> If you would like to send an email to the Attendance Office, please choose the Staff tab to the right.
+If you would like to send an email to the Attendance Office, please choose the Staff tab to the right.

 Students will have 3 days to clear an absence after their return.
 Absences not excused within 3 days will be recorded as unexcused.

 The following attendance policy was adopted by the Lucia Mar Unified School District Board of Education:

 Notwithstanding Education Code 48200, a pupil shall be excused from school when the absence is: